mrif449/Python-Documentation/README.md

         **Note:** One tuple can have more than one data type inside it.
 A tuple can be stored inside another list, which is called nested tuple.
 More will be discussed later
 4. <u>**Mapping:**</u>

-    **Dictionary:** Dictionary.
-Dictionaries are used to store data values in key:value pairs.
+    **Dictionary:** Dictionaries are used to store data values in key:value pairs.
 A dictionary is a collection which is ordered*, changeable and do not allow duplicates.

     ```
     thisdict = {"Language": "Python","Founder": "Guido van Rossum","year": 1991}